Atlantic Crossing: Everything You Need to Know

 How to Watch Atlantic Crossing

-Can’t tune in every Sunday?
-We’ve got you covered!
-Binge-watch all eight episodes of Atlantic Crossing with PBS Passport, an added member benefit, beginning on the day of the premiere, Sunday, April 4.
+You can see all eight episodes of Atlantic Crossing with PBS Passport, an added member benefit.
 New to PBS Passport?
 Get full details and sign up now.

 Watch the Preview